 What was safety reporting like before 1Place?

-One of the big things about having paper forms was they weren’t even making it to the office.
-Before, I couldn’t tell anyone in the executive how many incidents there were in the last 12 months.
-We had no visibility into what was actually happening across our sites.
+One of the big things about having paper forms was they weren’t all making it to the office.
+Before, I couldn’t tell anyone in the executive with certainty how many incidents there were in the last 12 months.
+We had poor visibility into what was actually happening across our sites.

 What’s changed since implementing 1Place?

-Now I can go straight away and say, this is where we’re having issues.
+Now I can go straight away and say, with confidence, this is where we’re having issues.
 We had X amount of incidents last year.
 We’re improving, we’re not improving.
-What we’ve been able to do is identify hotspots in our operations where we can now say, we need to divert some of our funding to help alleviate those issues schools are facing, or what strategies we need to implement.
+We’re able to identify triggers in our operations where we can now say, we need to divert some of our focus to help alleviate those issues schools are facing, or what strategies we need to implement.

 You mentioned identifying patterns.
 Can you give an example?

 Being able to look at an incident report and go, I remember seeing that name a few weeks ago.
 Then you look and it’s a different teacher, maybe a different student involved in the same type of incident.
 What’s the common factor here?
 Is it the student’s behaviour, or is it potentially the staff behaviour where maybe they’re not fully across a behavioural management plan for that student?
 Before, we weren’t really looking at the behavioural aspects potentially driving some of the incidents with our students.
-Now we can see those patterns and intervene.
+Now we can see those patterns and provide better supports to both the student and staff.

 How has your team responded to the platform?